princek0/GramiraML/README.md

 </div>

-GramiraML is a powerful Python application that provides instant grammar and text correction anywhere on your system.
-Simply type "@@fix" after any text to get AI-powered corrections powered by OpenAI's GPT-4.
+GramiraML is a powerful Python application that provides instant text transformation and correction anywhere on your system.
+Simply type any of the supported triggers (e.g., "@@fix", "@@spanish", "@@formal") after any text to get AI-powered transformations powered by OpenAI's GPT-4.

 ## ✨ Features

-- 🎯 **Global Text Correction**: Works in any text input field across your system
+- 🎯 **Global Text Transformation**: Works in any text input field across your system
-- ⚡ **Instant Trigger**: Type "@@fix" after any text for immediate correction
+- ⚡ **Multiple Triggers**: Use various triggers for different text transformations
-- 🤖 **AI-Powered**: Utilizes OpenAI's GPT-4 for high-quality text correction
+- 🤖 **AI-Powered**: Utilizes OpenAI's GPT-4 for high-quality text processing
-- 🔄 **Smart Selection**: Automatically selects and replaces text with corrections
+- 🔄 **Smart Selection**: Automatically selects and replaces text with transformed version
 - 🛡️ **Secure**: Your API key is stored locally and never shared
 - 📝 **Universal Compatibility**: Works in browsers, applications, and any text input field
+- 🌍 **Language Support**: Translate text to different languages
+- 🎨 **Style Transformations**: Convert text to different writing styles and tones

+## 🎮 Available Triggers

+### Text Correction
+- `@@fix` - Improve grammar and spelling of the provided text

+### Language Translation
+- `@@spanish` - Translate the text to Spanish

+### Writing Style
+- `@@formal` - Convert the text to formal language
+- `@@casual` - Convert the text to casual language
+- `@@technical` - Convert the text to technical language
+- `@@genz` - Convert the text to GenZ slang

 ## 📋 Prerequisites